EliseWindbloom/Convert-BackyardAI-card-to-TavernAI-png-json/README.md

    ![this](unused/backyardai_exporting_example1.png)
 3) Download this repository by clicking on Code -> Download zip, then extract on your pc.
 4) Drag-n-Drop your BackyardAI(Faraday) png to **"_BackyardAI_To_TavernAI (drag & drop backyardAI png here).bat"** to convert to TarvernAI json and TarvernAI png character card.
-   - alternately, run `python backyard_to_tavern.py <file_path>` on command line a single backyardAI png to TarvernAI png/json.
-   - or you can try "faraday2tavern.py" in unused folder, though this might only output a json file and probably won't work on most faraday pngs.
-   - or you can try "BackyardAI card to TavernAI json v4.au3" in unused folder which requires [Autoit](https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.zip), though it's been depericated, only generates a json on microsoft windows and doesn't work on most faraday pngs.

 ## Installation